malihanan/Web-Scraping/README.md

 * resources has text and json files generated
     * data.txt to give input symbols
     * requirements.txt has all required packages with versions for the script to run

-Download chromedriver.exe from https://sites.google.com/a/chromium.org/chromedriver/downloads and put in in the root folder of the project

 #### Further extensions:
 Can scrape for all quote sectors and all their pages (resource intensive)